DzmitryGrom/learn-reactJS/README.md

-to start a project you need to run 'node app.js' in the console ./server
+to start a project you need to run in the console 'npm run start'